Crystal Cove by Elegant Hotels - All-Inclusive

 - +Sunset views are exceptional - the clifftop and beachside positions catch the full west-facing sunset over the water every evening

-- +Intimate boutique scale means less competition for beach chairs and more attentive staff-to-guest ratios than the big all-inclusive chains
+- +Intimate 88-room boutique scale means less competition for beach chairs and more attentive staff-to-guest ratios than the big all-inclusive chains

 - +Sunset catamaran cruises with snorkeling included at a discounted rate for resort guests - the turtle and shipwreck snorkel is a highlight